 The quality of your sleep doesn’t just affect your moods and alertness, it also has a profound effect on your metabolic state because deep REM sleep, is the body’s time for rest and repair – and that includes how the body manages stress hormones, blood sugar levels, and growth hormones – all of which play critical roles in our metabolism.
 We’re still learning much more about how important consistent sleep and rest are for our health, but what we do know for sure is that a sleep deprived body is slower and more lethargic which means weight management is harder.
 So if you choose just one of these tips to follow, make it to get more sleep, more often, first!

 Looking for personalized assistance in maintaining a healthy metabolism?
 We can help you navigate this and provide you with a fully customized plan for your better health.
 To book your appointment call us at 416-548-4226, or email us at firstname.lastname@example.org

 The team at The Movement Boutique

 1246 Yonge St, Suite 203

 About The Movement Boutique in Toronto – Pilates, Chiropractic, Functional Medicine

-Located on Yonge Street in Toronto, The Movement Boutique serves the areas of Summerhill, Rosedale and Yorkdale with Functional Medicine, Chiropractors, Pilates and more.
+Located on Yonge Street in Toronto, The Movement Boutique serves the areas of Summerhill, Rosedale and Yorkdale with Pilates classes and much more.
 Our philosophy is centred on a holistic, multimodal approach to health, grounded in the latest therapeutic techniques and clinical research.
 Our approach: Optimal health cannot be attained through a single therapeutic lens; injuries are often the result of a constellation of lifestyle issues, including dysfunctional movement patterns, trauma, nutritional deficiencies or destructive habits of mind.